yelircaasi/notes/linked-files/nebokrai-design-notes.md

 This will make testing easier, as well as adding new functionalities.

 ## Nebokrai Feature Ideas

+Lock notes when a subset is checked out; first return borrowed subset before being allowed to perform any other operation

+Save certain queries as `namedQuery`s or aliases

 * ( ) Gantt chart (from Roadmaps spreadsheet)
 * ( ) support for different roadmaps, zipped together